MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Changelog

+= 0.23.0 =
+Added translation for back-end and changed echo () and escaping html according WordPress Plugin-Guidelines.

 = 0.22.0 =
 09.08.2023: Test with WordPress 6.3.
 But not a compplete 100% test.
 Currently not possible.
 04.08.2023: BugFixes in parseGPX.php.
 Change gpxparser to Class.
 Added the combination of all included routes and tracks.
 Updated PHP library